Gaurav11oo/-Project_Blood_Bank_Management_System/README.md

-# #Mern Project Blood Bank Manag00ement System
+# #Mern Project Blood Bank Management System

 ### Welcome to the Blood Bank Management System, a web application developed using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 This application aims to streamline the management of blood banks by providing features for donors, recipients, and administrators.